PGDip in Theology and Religion

 Please note, this course should not be confused with the Postgraduate Diploma in Applied Theology, which has a separate focus and distinct entry requirements.

-If studying part-time, students will enrol on two papers in their first year of study, and the third paper (and fourth, if this option is chosen) in their second year.
+If studying part-time, you will enrol on two option papers in your first year of study, and a third paper (and fourth, if this option is chosen) in your second year.

 Please note that there is no graduation ceremony for the PGDip.